ilonaand/nodejs2022Q4-service/README.md

     - Run npm run docker:test to run the e2e tests inside the docker

-    - Run npm run docker:scan:app to scan the application for vulnerabilities
+    - Run npm run docker:scan:server to scan the application for vulnerabilities

     - Run npm run docker:scan:db to scan the database for vulnerabilities